-More information can be found in the Sustainability Policy, available on the Investment Manager's website
+38 More information can be found in the Sustainability Policy, available on the Investment Manager's website as amended from time to time.

-2. Selection based on "Sovereign warming potential" - (positive screening)
+2. Selection based on "Sovereign warming potential "- (positive screening)

 Sovereign issuers are subject to a positive screening based on the MSCI Sovereign Warming Potential metric, which quantifies emission targets of governments/countries and is defined as the: "estimated temperature alignment of a country's 2030 per capita emission target to end-century global warming pathways."